National Certificate of Educational Achievement: Uneven assessment standards

 In June 2014 NZQA released a press statement saying that nearly 25% of the 2013 internal assessments were incorrectly marked.
 Students were nevertheless able to use the wrongly awarded credits to gain NCEA.
 Each year NZQA takes a random sample of internal assessment for close checking.
 In some schools, nearly all the credits gained are from internal assessments.
 Additionally, lower decile schools tend to both use internal assessment more and have larger gaps between internal and external achievement rates when compared to higher decile schools.
 NZQA said there were more mistakes than usual as new standards had been introduced during the ongoing realignment and teachers had not yet adjusted their marking.

 In September 2016, the Level One MCAT (Maths Common Assessment Test) was criticised for being set at a level that was "far too difficult", although Education Minister Hekia Parata commented that 'overall achievement in the assessment was "in line with expectations and higher than 2015"'.

+In August 2026, Radio New Zealand reported that teachers from the Aotearoa Foundation Skills and Pathways Association were increasingly adopting the New Zealand Certificate of Foundation Skills, an alternative qualification provided by polytechnics and other tertiary institutions, as an alternative to NCEA due to the increasing number of school leavers without qualifications.